Mierdin/mierdin.github.io/_posts/2017-08-28-st2arch-1-services.markdown

 /opt/stackstorm/st2/bin/python /opt/stackstorm/st2/bin/gunicorn st2auth.wsgi:application -k eventlet -b 127.0.0.1:9100 --workers 1 --threads 1 --graceful-timeout 10 --timeout 30
 ```

-`st2api` [defines its own](https://github.com/StackStorm/st2/blob/master/st2auth/st2auth/app.py) WSGI application to run under Gunicorn.
+`st2api` defines [its own WSGI application](https://github.com/StackStorm/st2/blob/master/st2auth/st2auth/app.py) to run under Gunicorn.

 > If you're like me, you might have looked at the [OpenAPI definition](https://github.com/StackStorm/st2/blob/master/st2common/st2common/openapi.yaml) and noticed that `st2api`'s endpoints are mixed in with the regular API endpoints.
-At the time of this writing, the two are separated when the spec is loaded by either component by none other than...regular expressions!
+At the time of this writing, the two are kept separate when the spec is loaded by either component by none other than...regular expressions!
 If you look at [`st2api`'s app definition](https://github.com/StackStorm/st2/blob/master/st2auth/st2auth/app.py), you'll notice a few transformations are passed to the `router.add_spec` function.
 Among other things, these are used within the `add_spec` to determine which endpoints to associate with this application.

 The [API controller](https://github.com/StackStorm/st2/blob/master/st2auth/st2auth/controllers/v1/auth.py) for `st2api` is relatively simple, and provides implementations for the two endpoints: